Some Russians wary of Putin's return

 A parliamentarian in Vladivostok, Nikolai Markovtsev, predicted that Putin would serve two successive six-year terms, the maximum allowed under the constitution.

-"And after that second term, capital will flee the country with renewed vigor," he said.
+"And after that second term, capital will flee the country with renewed vigour," he said.

 (Additional reporting by Denis Pinchuk in St Petersburg, Steve Gutterman in Moscow and Reuters correspodnents across Russia; writing by Amie Ferris-Rotman)